What’s yellow, bedazzled in glass beads, and made out of plywood?

 However, as more technology is incorporated into the STOP sign design, the cost of production increases as well.
 Indeed, these high-visibility, LED STOP signs cost approximately $450 per sign to produce.
 Compare that to your standard STOP sign, which usually costs less than $100 per sign.

-Beyond technological consideration however, there are several dilemmas that need to be better understood by Human Factors Engineers, Sociologists, and Traffic Scientists.
+Beyond technological consideration, there are several dilemmas that need to be better understood by Human Factors Engineers, Sociologists, and Traffic Scientists.
 As one example of these dilemmas, imagine people in your neighborhood are unhappy with the number of motorists speeding down your roads.
-Through a lot of effort, they get a petition signed by local residents and have a couple STOP signs installed at key intersections to slow things down (e.g., four-way stops).
+Through a lot of effort, they get a petition signed by local residents and have a couple STOP signs installed at key intersections to slow things down.

 Problem solved, right?

 Well, no. Just the opposite, in fact.
-Numerous studies from the Institute of Transportation Engineers have demonstrated that having an excessive amount of STOP signs in a residential neighborhood can lead to increased speeding behavior amongst motorists.
-The reasoning behind this is that when — or, if — motorists come to a full stop at the STOP sign, they attempt to make up for “lost time” by speeding up between signs.
-Especially when motorists are familiar with the road — ex.
-I know there are 4 STOP signs down this stretch of road — they become focused on looking for the traffic signs, rather than looking for pedestrians, cyclists, and fellow motorists.
+Numerous studies from the Institute of Transportation Engineers have demonstrated that having an excessive amount of STOP signs in a residential neighborhood can lead to increased speeding behavior.
+The reasoning?
+When motorists come to a full stop, they attempt to make up for “lost time” by speeding between signs.
+Especially when motorists are familiar with the road.

-Detour: if you think a series of well-placed speed humps would work better than STOP signs, you might want to think again.
-While speed humps and other traffic calming measures do lead to slower vehicle speed during ingress of the speed hump (Johnson & Nedzesky, 2004), motorists are likely to “compensate” after egress by speeding up considerably — similar to the issue of having too many STOP signs.
+Detour: if you think well-placed speed humps would work better than STOP signs, you might want to think again.
+While speed humps and other traffic calming measures do lead to slower vehicle speed during ingress of the speed hump (Johnson & Nedzesky, 2004), motorists are likely to “compensate” after egress by speeding up considerably.

 This is one of the assortment of dilemmas regarding STOP sign design that we must resolve in the future.
-Topics such as promoting safety, awareness, and compliance are just a few of the topics that Human Factors Engineers can play a part in over the coming years.
-Understanding how and why motorists interpret and respond to STOP signs in various contexts, driving conditions, and social environments will be a challenging, but critical piece of the puzzle to put together prior to making informed, smart design recommendations.
+Topics such as promoting safety, awareness, and compliance are areas that Human Factors Engineers can play a part in.
+Understanding how and why motorists interpret and respond to STOP signs in various contexts, driving conditions, and social environments will be challenging, and a critical piece of the puzzle to solve prior to making informed, smart design recommendations.